bakdata/kpops/docs/docs/user/references/editor-integration.md

 1. Check that your editor implements the [yaml-language-server](https://github.com/redhat-developer/yaml-language-server#clients)
+2. Make sure to install the needed extension/plugin
-2. Add the code below to your editor's settings.
+3. Add the text below to your editor's settings.

 ??? "`settings.json`"